Here are our most common questions. If you cannot find what you're looking for - please just contact us.

 What's the warranty like?

 Our bikes are covered for 1 year on all components (terms and conditions apply).
 Take a look at our full warranty statement.
-You can also double your warranty by registering online.
+You can also double your warranty on the electrical components to 2-years by registering online.

 Do I have to pedal constantly or does the motor take control?